96boards-hikey/tools-images-hikey960/build-from-source/README-ATF-UEFI-build-from-source.md

 6. Build Android kernel image
 -----------------------------

-   * Now gzipped kernel isn't supported yet.
-Only support Image + DTB format in abootimg.
+   * Both raw kernel and gzipped kernel are supported now.
+But DTB must be appended on kernel image to generate abootimg.
      <br>The script file cc in l-loader git repository describes how to build an abootimg on HiKey960 for UEFI.</br>